 Megan: Do you explain to her, like, "We're coming off the scene where people are trying to choose the human meat that they're eating.
 And then we're coming to this--"

 Glenn: She was thrilled.
-I don't know how much of it I-I explain her.
+I don't know how much of it I-I explained to her.

-Charlie: What the hell is going on here?
-Who is this?
+Mac: What the hell is going on here?